Infection Control Statement

 • Any review and update of policies, procedures and guidelines

-The surgery Lead for Infection Prevention/Control is Fiona Loverdos, Advanced Nurse Practitioner supported by Jane Kirkwood, Operations Manager.
+The surgery Lead for Infection Prevention/Control is Fiona Loverdos, Advanced Nurse Practitioner supported by Jane Kirkwood, Practice Manager.

 This team keep updated with infection prevention and control practices and share necessary information with staff and patients throughout the year.